sairam220/Invoice/README.md

 Uploading React App - Google Chrome 2023-07-20 13-53-05.mp4…

-To run This Project We have to Start The Server by Command node server.js
+To run This Project We have to Start The Server by Running the Command (node server.js)

 ### `npm start`